zeroluck/docs/sources/reference/interception-scripts/index.md

 - `authorizationContext` is `org.xdi.oxauth.service.uma.authorization.AuthorizationContext`
 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`

-This script can be used in oxAuth application only.
+This script can be used in an oxAuth application only.

 - [Sample Authorization Script](./sample-uma-authorization-script.py)

 # Cache Refresh

-In order to integrate with an existing authentication server oxTrust provides a mechanism called [Cache Refresh](../../admin-guide/configuration/index.md#cache-refresh) to copy user data to the local LDAP server.
-During this process it iss possible to specify key attribute(s) and specify attribute name transformations.
+In order to integrate an interception script with an existing authentication server oxTrust provides a mechanism called [Cache Refresh](../../admin-guide/configuration/index.md#cache-refresh) to copy user data to the local LDAP server.
+During this process it is possible to specify key attribute(s) and specify attribute name transformations.
-There are also cases when it can be used to overwrite attribute values or add new attributes based on other attributes values.
+There are also cases when it can be used to overwrite attribute values or to add new attributes based on other attribute values.

-This script type adds only one method to base script type:
+This script type adds only one method to the base script type:

 * `def updateUser(self, user, configurationAttributes):`